“Baseball opinions are like assholes… everybody’s got one and most of them stink.” — Harry Caray

-Pete and I have been great friends for about 15 years now, but our sports affinities couldn’t be more opposed.
+Pete and I have been great friends for about 20 years now, but our sports affinities couldn’t be more opposed.
 I grew up in Michigan a huge Detroit Tiger fan (the 1984 Bless You Boys came around just in time for my 11th birthday) and have hated the White Sox since I first saw the 1981 Donruss Lamarr Hoyt card with the worst uniforms in the history of baseball (and uniforms).
 I moved to Chicago after college and naturally became a fan of the Cubs.

-The idea of having one blog from two writers with two very different perspectives is to give a little broader view of the baseball landscape than you’d get out of a typical fan blog.
+The idea of having one blog from two shits with very different perspectives is to give a little broader view of the baseball landscape than you’d get out of a typical fan blog.
 But really, it’s just an excuse to take our ridiculous arguments to the next level and possibly entertain (or annoy) some people along the way.

 We started a socially distant podcast before socially distant podcasting was cool.
 The real story is both of us got old and lazy and didn’t feel like writing as much as we used to and found transforming the blog into a podcast to be way easier and a lot more fun.
 The Show was born in late 2019 with me in my Wrigleyville condo and PV at his place out in the Chicago suburbs someplace connected via some fancy technology no one gives a shit about.